Your go-to resource for protecting, cleaning, and restoring genuine leather, suede, and sustainable alternatives

 Take leather and suede items to professionals when they have stubborn stains, significant dirt buildup, or water damage.
 Most experts suggest professional cleaning every 12-18 months for regularly worn items, even without visible soiling.

-Professionals should handle vintage or expensive pieces, as DIY cleaning might cause irreparable damage.
+Professionals should handle vintage or expensive pieces, as DIY cleaning might cause permanent damage.
 If your leather has started to look dull or lost its natural oils, it’s time for expert care.

-Many services like Tide Cleaners and LeatherCareUSA specialize in leather and suede.
+Many services specialize in leather and suede care.
 Some even offer free delivery for added convenience, making professional maintenance hassle-free.

 Understanding the Cleaning Process